chromice/order.less/README.md

 # order.less

-order.less is a library of Less mixins that give you precise control over basic elements of  typographic rhythm: grid, baseline and scale.
+order.less is a library of Less mixins that gives you precise control over basic elements of  typography: grid, baseline and scale.

 ## Grid